mlz5080/COMP474_project1/README.md

 parse.py - Builds the Knowledge Graph with docker image of DBpedia Spotlight running locally.
 Use the following command to RUN DOCKER LOCALLY
 >sudo docker run -i -p 2222:80 dbpedia/spotlight-english spotlight.sh

 query.py - Allows a user to query Knowledge Graph with questions from Assignment description
+To run the query.py, use the following command
+>python3 query.py

 # Queries and their results;
 Queries; found in [path-to-project]/COMP474_project1/queries directory